-The Office of Special Student Services oversees all accommodations for students with disabilities (mobility, sensory, learning, and health-related).
-This office is available to assist faculty members with understanding and implementing instructional or program modifications necessary to accommodate students with disabilities.
+The Office of Access and Accommodations oversees all accommodations for students with disabilities (mobility, sensory, learning, and health-related).
+The office staff is available to assist faculty members with understanding and implementing instructional or program modifications necessary to accommodate students with disabilities.

 The Americans with Disabilities Act (ADA) of 1990, which became effective January 26, 1992, requires that individuals with disabilities be afforded equal opportunity in the areas of public services and programs, employment, transportation, and communications.
 Under the ADA, a disability is defined as a physical or mental impairment that substantially limits one or more major life activities.

 Section 504 of the Rehabilitation Act of 1973 and the ADA have greatly facilitated the expansion of services for individuals with disabilities in postsecondary educational settings.
 Section 504 provides that “no otherwise qualified handicapped individual in the United States … shall solely by reason of his/her handicap be excluded in the participation in, be denied the benefit of, or be subjected to discrimination under any program or activity receiving federal financial assistance.”

 The ADA, which uses the term “disability” instead of “handicap,” extends civil rights protection to people with disabilities.
 Neither Section 504 nor the ADA are meant to protect individuals with disabilities from the consequences of their behavior or to make available to them programs and services for which they are not otherwise qualified.
 These legislative acts are meant to aid in the removal of physical, attitudinal, and programmatic barriers to services and education for individuals with disabilities.